 Now on to the Labour Party Conference in Liverpool in a weeks time!

 Tony Burke is Assistant General Secretary at Unite the UnionLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.